|

 calls for service.
 Along with the above case load, the police department

 maintains traffic patrol and cites about 50 violators per month.
-The
+The Magnolia

-Magnolia Police Department normally carries on it's roster three full time
+Police Department normally carries on it's

-officers and 11 part time officers.
-The department has been fortunate in
+roster three full time officers and 11 part time officers.
+The department has

-patrol hours.
+and increase patrol hours.

-"We have not forgotten the tradition of the Magnolia Police Department and
+"We have not forgotten the tradition of the Magnolia Police Department

-the individuals who have served as Magnolia Policeman in the past to help
+and the individuals who have served as Magnolia Policeman in the past to help

 make the department what it is today."

-In addition to Chief Hager the current police department includes the
+In addition to Chief Jeff Hager the current

--A special 'Thank You' again to Karen Mundy and the Press News for
+-A special 'Thank You' again to Karen Mundy and the Press News for permission

-Magnolia Police Department
+Department

 The following is a speech given by Magnolia Mayor Robert Leech on August

 10th, 2002 at the Sandy & Beaver Canal Days Festival.
-The speech was for a
+The speech was for

-presentation of a Certificate Of Appreciation given by the Village of
+a presentation of a Certificate Of Appreciation given by the Village of

 Magnolia to the Magnolia Police Department.